doichanj/qiskit-aer/CONTRIBUTING.md

     qiskit-aer/dist$ pip install -U dist/qiskit_aer*.whl

+As we are using *scikit-build* and we need some *Python* dependencies to be present before compiling the C++ code, we install those dependencies outside the regular setuptools *mechanism*.
+If you want to avoid automatic installation of these packages set the environment variable DISABLE_DEPENDENCY_INSTALL (ON or 1).

 **Standalone Executable**

-If we want to build a standalone executable, we have to use *CMake* directly.
+If you want to build a standalone executable, you have to use *CMake* directly.
 The preferred way *CMake* is meant to be used, is by setting up an "out of source" build.
-So in order to build our standalone executable, we have to follow these steps:
+So in order to build your standalone executable, you have to follow these steps:

     qiskit-aer$ mkdir out